 As I wrote in "Should You Unplug From the Grid" (and Part Deux) the idea of using solar or wind power for your home is an attractive fantasy.
-But it is a fantasy for most of us - and not a very cost-effective one, at that.
+But it is a fantasy for most of us - and not a very cost-effective one, at that, at least at the present time.

 I recently researched this, online, and was shocked at how much these systems cost - and how complex they are to install and maintain.
 For the thousands of dollars involved, and the effort, the payback is somewhat limited - and could take years to realize.
 By the time you pay back the cost of one of these systems, you might be ready for a new one.